🕒 4 min read · 📝 734 words

 Abraham’s calling Lazarus “son” tells us that Lazarus was a believer.

-Lazarus was a believer who was alive but willfully sinful.
+Lazarus was a believer who was alive.

 Biblical warnings against seeking messages from the dead suggest that both Lazarus and the rich man were physically alive.